-Increasing demand for electric power coupled with lack of corridors for power transmission and distribution has resulted in congestion in the power corridors with the attendant problem of instability in power delivery.
+I NCREASING demand for electric power coupled with lack of corridors for power transmission and distribution has resulted in congestion in the power corridors with the attendant problem of instability in power delivery.
 Concurrently, the demand for higher power quality is increasing.
 Overhead power lines, being exposed to the elements of nature, are vulnerable to outages.
 However, overhead power lines have traditionally been built because of their cost advantages.

 In spite of the cost effectiveness of the overhead power lines, the development of underground cables has been phenomenal during the entire twentieth century.
 The basic advantage of a superconducting cable is that it can transport the same amount of electric power as any other transport means but at lower voltage level.
-As the cost of power is a function of voltage, electric power transport by superconducting cable is a viable alternative.
-Also, the significantly higher power density in a superconducting cable than that in the other alternative power transport systems makes it an attractive means to transport costeffective electric power over long distances.
+As the cost of power is a function of voltage as well as current, electric power transport by superconducting cable is a viable alternative.
+Also, the significantly higher power density in a superconducting cable than that in the other alternative power transport systems makes it an attractive means to transport cost-effective electric power over long distances.
+Low-temperature dc superconducting cable with supercritical helium as

-This work was supported by the State of Tennessee, Department of Economic and Community Development under contract ED-03-01024-01 and the Center for Electric Power, Tennessee Technological University.
+Manuscript received March 1, 2005; revised July 28, 2005.
+This paper was recommended by Associate Editor S. W. Schwenterly.
+This work was supported by the State of Tennessee, Department of Economic and Community Development under Contract ED-03-01024-01, and by the Center for Electric Power, Tennessee Technological University.